samrylanjamesharris/NexusLLM/CONTRIBUTING.md

 # Contributing to (NexusLLM)
-Welcome to the NexusLLM project, this is a open source community effort to build a custom transformer-based language model (MiniGPT).
+Welcome to the NexusLLM project, this is a open source community effort to build a custom transformer-based language model (NanoGPT).
 I'm so happy you are here to help!
 This will rule out everything on what you have to do in order to meet our expectations.

 ## Rules:
 1. **Respect The Project:**